skalaliya/notion-x-scheduler/README.md

 ## Overview

-This repo automatically curates and posts AI news to X (Twitter) using a smart two-stage pipeline:
+This repo automatically curates and posts AI news to X (Twitter) using an efficient two-stage pipeline:

-1. **Fetcher** runs daily at ~10:05 AM Europe/Paris time (DST-aware), parses 7 trusted AI RSS feeds, scores articles by relevance and recency, summarizes the top pick with OpenAI's `gpt-4o-mini`, and queues it in your Notion database with `Status=Scheduled`.
+1. **Fetcher** runs once daily at ~10:05 AM Europe/Paris time (DST-aware), parses 7 trusted AI RSS feeds, scores articles by relevance and recency, summarizes the top pick with OpenAI's `gpt-4o-mini`, and queues it in your Notion database with `Status=Scheduled`.

-2. **Poster** triggers immediately after a successful fetch (plus hourly backup), checks Notion for ready posts (`Scheduled Time <= now`), and publishes them to X with proper thread support.
+2. **Poster** runs at ~10:10 AM (5 minutes after fetcher) to publish queued content.
+Also triggers immediately when fetcher completes successfully via event-chaining for zero-delay posting.

 **Built and maintained by:** @skalaliya